 You can compare this principle with the house edge in a casino.
-For example, the roulette table.
-When you put your money on red or black you will double your money by winning (just like an odd of 2.00 would).
-So a fair probability should be 50/50%.
-But, the chance of winning is smaller than 50% because of the green number zero (European wheels) and sometimes double zero (American wheels).
+For example, at the roulette table you can put your money on red or black, doubling your money when you win (just like an odd of 2.00 would).
+So a fair probability should be 50/50.
+But the chance of winning is less than 50% because of the green number zero (European wheels) or double zero (American wheels).
 This is also known as the house edge.
-In roulette, this edge is about 2.70% and 5.26% respectively.
-In sports betting, the edge ranges from about 2% (Asian bookmakers) to as blatantly big as 10% (European bookmakers).
-Shameless, we know.
+In roulette, this edge is about 2.70% and 5.26% for European and American wheels respectively.
+In sports betting, the edge ranges from about 2% (Asian bookmakers) to 10% (European bookmakers).

-A simple and realistic example for exposing the respective edge and corresponding unjust odds is a tennis match in which the chances for both players to win are mathemetically equal.
+For example, let’s have a look at a tennis match in which the chances for both players to win are mathematically equal.
 So, fair odds should be 2.00 for both players.
-However, European bookmakers open with odds of 1.83 – 1.83 or 1.85 – 1.85 and Asian bookmakers set their odds at 1.96 for both.
-As mentioned before, the house (be it the casino or the bookmaker) will make a profit in the long term because the odds are in their and against the player’s favor.
-They are able to effectuate this principle and thereby make a profit by accepting the equal amount of bet volume (in money) on all of the outcomes of a certain bet.
+However, European bookmakers open with odds like 1.83 – 1.83 or 1.85 – 1.85, while Asian bookmakers open with 1.96 for both.
+The casino or the bookmaker will make a profit in the long term, because the odds are in their favour and against the player’s.
+They are able to effectuate this principle and make a profit by accepting the equal amount of bet volume (in money) on all of the outcomes of a certain bet.

-On such turnover, a margin of 2% is still very profitable for them.
 However, the European bookmakers’ odds are not that efficient.
-Although their average profit margin is about 10%, they can not realise this on each odd.
+Although their average profit margin is about 10%, they can’t realise this on each odd.
 This is because they do not have the knowledge and statistical background over each bet.
-Therefore, false odds in favor of the bettor are quite common by European bookmakers.